windwp/multi-device-text/README.md

 ###

 A tool for help you display a running text across browser and device

-Use React hook for old project and https://github.com/windwp/effect-multi-device update it for run online.
+Use React hook for old project https://github.com/windwp/effect-multi-device update it for run online.

 Demo [https://multiscreentext.firebaseapp.com/](https://multiscreentext.firebaseapp.com/)